ronkow/solr-learning-to-rank/README.md

 # solr-learning-to-rank

-The website is at https://www.ronkow.com/grammar/
+The project website is at https://www.ronkow.com/grammar/

 This repository contains the following code:
 - creating model datasets